sauravraghuvanshi/azure-docs-powershell/Az/Az.Advisor/Get-AzAdvisorRecommendation.md

 ```

 ## DESCRIPTION
 Obtains the list of Azure Advisor recommendations.
-Can be filtered by Category, ResourceId, Name etc.
+Can be filtered by Category, resource-ID, name etc.

 ## EXAMPLES